1. Previous: Table of Contents

 When we do this, we are explicitly specifying the type.

-Very often, you do not have to specify the type of a variable yourself.
-In that case, Kotlin will do its best to infer the type based on whatever it is that you’re assigning to the variable.
+Very often, we don’t have to specify the type of a variable explicitly.
+In that case, Kotlin will do its best to infer the type based on whatever it is that we’re assigning to the variable.
 That process is called type inference.

 So, when we write this…